ubidots/ubidots-python/README.rst

     api = ApiClient('7fj39fk3044045k89fbh34rsd9823jkfs8323')

-Now you have an instance of the apiclient ("api") which can be used to connect to the API service.
+Now you have an instance of ApiClient ("api") which can be used to connect to the API service.

 Saving a new Value to a Variable
 --------------------------------